Quad-brain-Foundation/Parallel-Brain-Computing/README.md

 # Parallel-Brain-Computing

-Bio-computing with intefrated  the xAGI
+Bio-computing with integrated  the xAGI, which  that multi-intelligence.